preetsb/SQL-Project_Mar25/README.md

 ## Process
 Imported all the data into SQL from a .csv file.
 Before cleaning up, I examined the data with some preliminary queries (for example, checking to see if all values in a column were null or not).
 Tried to get a general sense of what is happening with the purchases and customer behaviour.

-Had to make soe huge assumptions and just assumed NULL meant zero in almost all cases.
+Had to make some huge assumptions and just assumed NULL meant zero in almost all cases.

 ## Results